daos-stack/daos-azure/docs/deployment.md

    ./infrastructure.sh --deploy
    ```

-   The first time the script runs it prompts to accept the
-   AlmaLinux License Agreement.
-The DAOS server and client VMs
-   use the free AlmaLinux 8 image.
-To use this image you must accept
-   the license agreement.

    It can take up to 20 minutes for the deployment to finish.
 The majority of
    the time is spent on setting up the Azure Bastion.